Richard-Burd/urban-cruise-ship/README.md

 import ArticleImage from "/components/ArticleImage.js";

 # Lobsters
-Lobsters are cool
+lobsters are cool

 ## A Subtitle
-Subtitles are cool
+subtitles are cool

 // This is an image placed in the middle of the article
 <ArticleImage image={"article_image_name.svg"} width={750} height={400} />
 #### some small markdown text that goes under the image

 ## Final Subtitle
-Bottom most text block within the article.
+bottom most text block within the article.

 export default ({ children }) =>
   <Article